Enchanted57/sem-prace-d7d88/blog/index.md

 ---
 title: Blog
 subtitle: 'I write blog about my favorite tech and productivity.
-You will find posts about what I built, and my experience.'
+You will find posts about what I built, and my experience.
+You may need to have a little programming background for some posts.'
 hide_title: false
 col_number: three
 seo: